Heart-Healthy Foods: What to Buy and What to Avoid

 Hectic days and busy nights beg for convenience, which is why many of us rely on the grab-and-go ease of processed foods.
 But these meals are often high in fat, salt, and sugar -- and low in heart-healthy nutrients like calcium, omega-3 fatty acids, and fiber.

 Yet, eating right can be convenient, too, if you shop smart and keep good-for-you foods handy.
 A diet rich in plant foods like fruits, vegetables, whole grains, beans, and good fats can help lower cholesterol and high blood pressure, boost immunity, and protect against heart disease, heart attack, stroke, and some cancers.

 To help you make heart-healthy choices, here are lists of what to add to your shopping cart -- and what to avoid.

 Foods to Buy

-- Plant sterol-enriched foods: Plant sterols and stanols that help lower cholesterol occur naturally in foods in tiny amounts.
-You can get some plant sterols from produce, nuts, seeds, and legumes, but not nearly the 2 grams a day recommended for people with high cholesterol.
+Plant sterol-enriched foods: Plant sterols and stanols that help lower cholesterol occur naturally in foods in tiny amounts.
+You can get some plant sterols naturally from produce, nuts, seeds, and legumes, but not nearly the 2 grams a day recommended for people with high cholesterol.
 If you have been diagnosed with high cholesterol, look for sterol-enriched foods such as margarine spreads, some yogurt or low-fat milk, some fruit juices, and some cereal.
 The FDA recommends buying foods that contain at least 0.65 grams of plant sterols or stanols per serving.
 Be sure to read the food labels to make sure the food is not also high in fat and sugar.

-Another way to shop for foods that may benefit heart health is to keep an eye out for health claims on the food labels.
+Another way to shop for foods that may benefit heart health is to keep an eye out for heart-health claims on the food labels.
 For example, to make a health claim about heart disease and fats, a food must be low in fat and cholesterol.
 To carry a claim about blood pressure and sodium, a food must be low in sodium.